RTSP to WebRTC: IP Camera Streaming for Real-Time Surveillance (Update)April 27, 2022

 A proven workaround for this is to use Web Real-Time Communications (WebRTC) for video delivery, which is compatible with most browsers and maintains sub-second delivery.
 For this reason, the ability to restream RTSP feeds from IP cameras for real-time playback via WebRTC has been a surveillance and security gamechanger.

-The Wowza Streaming Cloud Service can accelerate your surveillance use case by ingesting your IP camera stream as RTSP and repackaging it into WebRTC with sub-second latency.
+Wowza Video can accelerate your surveillance use case by ingesting your IP camera stream as RTSP and repackaging it into WebRTC with sub-second latency.

 The configuration is simple.